-Doing this will help you create a value stream map which should highlight the areas where you can improve your processes either to encourage clients to buy more or to prevent clients dropping out of the conversion process completely.
+Doing this will help you create a value stream map that should highlight the areas where you can improve your processes either to encourage clients to buy more or to prevent clients from dropping out of the conversion process completely.

 Optimize Your Site